All Episodes

 I don't see any reason my rates aren't going to continue to go up.

-I don't think we're gonna see huge increases.
+I don't think we're going to see huge increases.

-But what happens is you wake up three years later and realize, holy cow, I could have had a four percent mortgage, and now I get I can only get a six percent mortgage.
+But what happens is you wake up three years later and realize, holy cow, I could have had a 4% mortgage and now I can only get a 6% mortgage.

 And so that changes the dynamics of what it costs you to fund your housing.

-So I like people who lock in their you know, borrowing costs fixed.
+So I like people who lock in their borrowing costs fixed.

 We'll check in with Ram Paul and much more straight ahead.

-I think maybe the FBI should do their job, but maybe be a little quieter during election season so they don't influence elections one way or the other.
+I think maybe the FBI should do their job, but maybe be a little quieter during election seasons so they don't influence elections one way or the other.

-Yeah, I mean, look, I think there's clear there's there's clear evidence of collusion that the Democratic Party and the Hillary Clinton campaign colluded with the Russians.
+Yeah, I mean, look, I think there's clear evidence of collusion that the Democratic Party and the Hillary Clinton campaign colluded with the Russians.

-Okay, you don't get to you don't get to hire lawyers and pretend like that didn't happen.
+Okay, you don't get to hire lawyers and pretend like that didn't happen.

-The very it goes to what what what they accuse you of is what they actually were doing.
+It goes to what they accuse you of is what they actually were doing.

-But did the judge know that this dossier was specifically backed up by Clinton campaign money, that the DNC was involved, or did they just know did the judge just know generally that there was a political source uh to this document or political backing rather?
+But did the judge know that this dossier was specifically backed up by Clinton campaign money, that the DNC was involved?

-Uh, you know, I I I I can't get into the the specifics until they're um declassified by the committee.
+You know, I can't get into the specifics until they're declassified by the committee.

 And we have testimony about this in the committee.